harjeet-blue/Custom_System_Calls/README.md

 # STEP 1
 ## writing/adding system call
-- Open **Syscall** folder of this repository to see the format a syscall & how to write a sycall funtion defination, that folder also has code for a system call (System_call.c )
+- Open **Syscall** folder of this repository to see the format of a syscall & how to write a sycall funtion defination, that folder also has code for a system call (System_call.c )

 - ### write your syscall code anywhere in sys.c file
 - eg (save your code in the file and exit from the file )